0x0is1/DeepNoodle-CLI/README.md

 ## Feedback and bug report

-Send feedback or bug report to our developers on this (0x0is1@protonmail.com).
+Send feedback or bug report to our developers on [this](mailto:0x0is1@protonmail.com).

 ## Previews
 <img src="./res/preview-1.png" width=50% height=50%> </img>